 Preference Test

-As part of the digital experiences team for a multinational athletic apparel retailer, I played a key role in the successful launch into footwear by acting as the sole UX researcher for these experiences.
-One of the projects I ran was initiated with the goal of identifying optimal methods to effectively communicate trial policy messaging to customers while gaining a comprehensive understanding of their comprehension and perception of the policy.
+As a key member of the digital experiences team for a global athletic apparel retailer, I served as the sole UX researcher for the successful footwear launch.
+One of the projects I led focused on identifying the most effective ways to communicate trial policy messaging to customers, while also gaining a deep understanding of their comprehension and perceptions of the policy.

 Methodology